Natural Bridge, Springbrook National Park

-Start the short one kilometre subtropical circuit clockwise and descend through ancient Gondwana rainforest to the Natural Bridge rock arch.
+Follow the easy one kilometre circuit (walk in a clockwise direction) and descend through ancient Gondwana rainforest to the Natural Bridge rock arch.
 Hoop pines emerging from surrounding forest are living relics of the Jurassic Age, 180 million years ago.

 During the day spot paradise riflebirds, green catbirds, wompoo fruit-doves and also rare and threatened species like the cascade tree frog, tusked frog, sooty owl and koala.
 At night join a guided nocturnal tour to see the resident colony of protected glow-worms and microbats.
 On summer nights, also see luminous fungi and fireflies.

-Cave Creek in the Natural Bridge section is a restricted access area.
+Part of Cave Creek in the Natural Bridge section is a Restricted Access Area.
 Swimming in the creek, including within the cave, and access to the creek bank is prohibited.

 Nerang Murwillumbah Road and Bakers Road,